sheepish12/Postie/README.md

 # Postie
-An elegant alternative to RemoteFunctions with a timeout
+Postie is a module acting as an elegant alternative to RemoteFunctions with a timeout